I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 I mean, she helped set it up so far.

-But uh I botched that.
+But I botched that.

-I blew that all a hell.
+I blew that all to hell.

-So Bill Clinton has come out and said, She didn't even do that.
+So Bill Clinton has come out and said, she didn't even do that.

 Now she traveled.

-But um why she qualified for health care?
+But why she qualified for health care?

 Because she cares about children.